ev-map/EVMap/README.md

 [GoingElectric API](https://www.goingelectric.de/stromtankstellen/api/),
 the [Chargeprice API](https://github.com/chargeprice/chargeprice-api-docs)
 as well as for [Google APIs](https://console.developers.google.com/) ("Maps SDK for Android" and "Places API" need to be activated) and/or [Mapbox](https://www.mapbox.com/).
-These APIs need to be put into the app in the form of a resource file called `apikeys.xml` under `app/src/main/res/values`, with the following content:
+These API keys need to be put into the app in the form of a resource file called `apikeys.xml` under `app/src/main/res/values`, with the following content: